ColandSeg/square_boi/README.md

 # Square Boi
-A game about the adventures of a Square Boi.
+A game about the adventures of Square Boi.

 ## Resources
 A list of resources used in the development of this game.